buildit/giri-kur/README.md

 # Things you can do
 * `npm run doc` Generates esdoc and opens your browser to look at it.
-* `bin/create-design-tokens --help` tells you how to use the first thing
-* `bin/create-scss-from-tokens --help` tells you how to use the second thing
+* `bin/create-scss-from-raw --help` tells you how to use the thing

 # Installation
 This was built using yarn as package manager, but there should be no issue just using regular npm as well.